clojuredocs/guides/articles/ecosystem/maven.md

 [following, freely available book](http://www.sonatype.com/products/maven/documentation/book-defguide).

-Maven differs from other tools, such as Ant - it describes *what* we want to do, in contrast with Ant, that describes *how* to do something.
-Maven uses declarative style to describe tasks that we want to execute, and all described tasks are performed by corresponding plugins.
+Maven differs from other tools, such as Ant - it describes *what* we want to do, in contrast with Ant, that describes *how* to it.
+Maven uses declarative style to describe tasks that we want to execute, and all described tasks are performed by the corresponding plugins.

-Description of software lifecycle and information about project is stored in `pom.xml` file, that should exist in root directory of the project (and in root directories of sub-projects, if your project is separated into several modules).
+Description of software lifecycle and information about project is stored in `pom.xml`, a file that should exist in root directory of the project (and in root directories of sub-projects, if your project is separated into several modules).
 Project's information includes name, identifier and version of the project, and often includes more information:
 URL of project's site, information about source code repository (so you can use `mvn scm:update` goal to update code, for example), etc.

+## Lifecycle Phases

 Project Object Model (POM) defines set of stages for project's lifecycle - they are called "lifecycle phases".
 Each phase can include several tasks (goals), that define what